hashicorp/terraform/website/source/intro/use-cases.html.markdown

 is limited by the availability of that provider.
 Having a multi-cloud deployment allows for more graceful recovery of the loss of a region or entire provider.

-Realizing multi-cloud deployments can be very challenging as many existing tools for infrastructure management are cloud-specific.
+Multi-cloud deployments can be very challenging as many existing tools for infrastructure management are cloud-specific.
 Terraform is cloud-agnostic and allows a single configuration to be used to manage multiple providers, and to even handle cross-cloud dependencies.
 This simplifies management and orchestration,